Changissnz/selfinterest/README.md

 economical mindfulness.
 Promiscuous women are appealing to only particular types of men.
 And some of these men do have attraction for them, but due to having to stand in the metaphorical line in order to "get some", these men instead refuse and reassert their rejection.
-Besides from the lack of individuation from having to stand in line, there is also systems of alliances at work.
+Besides from the minimizing of individuation from having to stand in line, there are also systems of alliances at work.
 Married men are inarguably somewhat subject to their significant other.
 Men from different backgrounds use the commonality of a shared attraction to specific women, as points of contention for feudal grounds.
 The self and their self-interest restrain and temper lust, what is not necessarily